Music City Total Access Discount Attraction Pass

 SAVE UP TO 50% ON BUILD-YOUR-OWN ATTRACTIONS PASS!

-But that's not all!
-Each Total Access Pass includes 10% off your purchase at the Music City Marketplace located inside the Visitor Information Center.
-Choose four attractions from those listed below and put together a unique experience all at a cool discount.
+The Music City Total Access Pass lets you put together a unique experience all at a cool discount.
 Enjoy the freedom - and the savings - then go write your own ticket to entertainment.

 — We have answers to the most Frequently Asked Questions. — Check this out before you buy!

 CALL 800-657-6910 OR PURCHASE ONLINE NOW.

 It’s an amazing, original scientific adventure!
 Travel to the outer reaches of the galaxy in the Sudekum Planetarium and Space Chase wing.
 In BodyQuest, explore the systems of the human body, and then climb the seven levels of the Adventure Tower to discover the many roles science plays in everyday life.
 Approx. length of tour: 2-2.5 hours - self guided / 30 min-1 hr for Planetarium show

 Andrew Jackson's Hermitage: Home of the People's President

 Visit the home of America’s 7th President, Andrew Jackson, and encounter the era and people that shaped young America’s Future.
 Discover our nation’s history on 1,120 acres of farmland.
 Experience the past through the new, state of the art exhibit “Andrew Jackson: Born for a Storm”, museum, costumed interpreter-led mansion tours, horse-drawn wagon tours, and enchanting seasonal walking tours.
 Informative site-wide digital audio tours also available.
 Museum store on site.
 Approx. length of tour: 2 hours - partially-guided